gelisam/klister/README.rst

 type checking, it can pause its execution until that information has become available.

-For a description of one way in which this might be useful, please see this `talk`_.
+For a description of one way in which stuck macros might be useful, please see this `talk`_.

 .. _talk: https://www.youtube.com/watch?v=nUvKoG_V_U0